-I'm Non-Binary, & Here's How I Talk To My Kids About It
+I'm Non-Binary, & Here's How I Explain It To My Kids

 Last year, I came out to my children as non-binary, which means that my gender identity doesn't fall within our current socially accepted gender binary of two genders: male and female.
 My pronouns are they/them, not she/her.
 It's not because I don't think that gender exists or that it doesn't matter.
 I think that it exists for some, and that it definitely matters for those people.
 But I also think that our identities are not limited to the two gender options that we've all been presented with.